AkarshAnilkumar/Mail_Automation/README.md

 # Mail_Automation
-A mail automation system implemented using Django
+A mass mail system implemented using Django